c-blake/cligen/README.md

 or `./cmd help SUBCMD` print a message for just `SUBCMD` (e.g. `foo`|`bar`).

-Like long option keys or enum values, subcommands can also be any unambiguous prefix.
-So, in the above `./cmd f -m1` would also work.
+Like long option keys or enum values, subcommands can also be any unambiguous prefix and are kebab-insensitive.
+So, `./cmd f-o -m1` would also work above.

 ---